joshbeckman/andjosh.github.io/_lists/daily-lists.md

 - Read and respond to Slack
 - Read and respond to email
 - Read and respond to texts
-- Check Twitter support requests
+- Read and respond to Twitter
-- Check general server statuses (_should be removed_)
 - Glance through yesterday's code changes
-- Check iOS/Android crash reports
 - _General work_
-- __Lunch__
+- __Eat__
 - Read Hacker News
 - Read an article or watch a lecture
 - Read and respond to email
 - Read and respond to Slack
 - _General work_
+- 1-on-1 sessions
 - Group Code Review
 - _General work_
 - Read and respond to email
 - __Travel__
-- Listen to podcasts
+- Listen to podcasts/readings
-- __Dinner__
+- __Eat__
 - Catch up with Marybeth
+- _Work on personal projects_
+- Practice piano
 - Practice Spanish/French
-- Practice piano
-- _Work on personal projects_
 - Write something
 - Read something